codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-flask-htmx-application-to-production.md

 ---
-title: Deploy an Express.js and Mongo Application to Production
+title: Deploy a Flask HTMx Application to Production
-description: A guide to deploying an Express.js and Mongo application from GitHub.
+description: A walkthrough on how to deploy a Flask HTMx application from GitHub.
 hide:
   - navigation
 ---

-# How to Deploy an Express.js and Mongo Application to Production on Code Capsules
+# How to Deploy a Flask HTMx Application to Production on Code Capsules

-*A video for this guide can be found [here](https://www.youtube.com/watch?v=Jt52C0xIiA8) if you prefer watching to reading.*

-Deploy an Express.js and Mongo application and learn how to host backend code on Code Capsules.
+Deploy a Flask HTMx application and learn how to host backend code on Code Capsules.

 ## Set up

 Code Capsules connects to GitHub repositories to deploy applications.
 To follow this guide, you’ll need a [Code Capsules](https://codecapsules.io/) account and a [GitHub](https://github.com/) account.

-To demonstrate how to deploy [a/an framework/language] application with Code Capsules, we’ve provided an example application which you can find on the [Code Capsules GitHub repository](https://github.com/codecapsules-io/demo-express-mongodb).
+To demonstrate how to deploy a Flask HTMx application with Code Capsules, we’ve provided an example application which you can find on the [Code Capsules GitHub repository](https://github.com/codecapsules-io/demo-flask-htmx).

 Sign in to GitHub, and fork the example application by clicking “Fork” at the top-right of your screen and selecting your GitHub account as the destination.